genenetwork/genenetwork2/doc/joss/2016/paper.md

 A REST interface is being added so that data can be uploaded to a server, analysis run remotely on high performance hardware, and results downloaded and used for further analysis.
-This feature will allow biologist-programmers to use R and python on their computer and execute computations on GN enabled servers.
+This feature will allow biologist-programmers to use R and Python on their computer and execute computations on GN enabled servers.

 # References